Get Inspired

 IDEAL TRIP LENGTH

-2–3 days for the city itself, but stay 5 days if you want to use it as a base for Lake Bled or the caves.
+2-3 days for the city itself, but 4-5 days if you want to include day trips to Lake Bled or Postojna Cave.

 What is Ljubljana Mainly Known For?